 There is positive evidence of human fetal risk, but the benefits from use in pregnant women may be acceptable despite the risk, for example in life-threatening situations.
 Please consult your doctor.

-Tenosyn 50mg Tablet is probably usafe to use during lactatio+more
+Tenosyn 50mg Tablet is probably unsafe to use during lactati+more

-n.
-Limited human data suggests that the drug could represent a significant risk to the baby....
+on.
+Limited human data suggest that the drug could represent a significant risk to the baby....

 Tenosyn 50mg Tablet may make you feel dizzy, sleepy, tired,+more

 or decrease alertness.
 If this happens, do not drive....

 Tenosyn 50mg Tablet should be used with caution in patients with kidney disease.
 Dose adjustment of Tenosyn 50mg Tablet may be needed.
 Please consult your doctor.+more

 Regular monitoring of blood pressure is recommended and can help in better dose adjustment....

 Regular monitoring of blood pressure is recommended and can help in better dose adjustment.

 There is limited information available on the use of Tenosyn+more